Sunday, May 18, 2025

 What Nelson really needed was Kris Kristofferson waiting offstage.

 Predictably, Chequered flopped.
 A year after the concert, Garden Party went to #6 and gave Nelson some critical cachet as a country-rock pioneer.
-He died on New Year’s Eve, 1985 during the crash landing of his band’s plan.
+He died on New Year’s Eve, 1985 during the crash landing of his band’s plane.
 Chubby Checker has survived several decades in history’s dustbin and will be inducted into the Rock and Roll Hall of Fame later this year.

 Saturday, May 10, 2025